News

 Michigan’s Plan on Aging for 2021-2023 seeks to ensure that older adults are able to age in place when that is their desire.
 CHRT and the Vital Seniors cohort will support this statewide vision by helping network partners coordinate care for aging adults while addressing their unmet social needs.

-This project is supported by the Administration for Community Living, U.S. Department of Health and Human Services.
-The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, ACL/HHS, or the U.S. government.
+HRT’s 2021-2024 community care hub infrastructure development project was supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $381,001 with 76.5% ($291,564) funded by ACL/HHS and 23.5% ($89,437) funded by non-government source(s).
+The contents of this publication are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by ACL/HHS, or the U.S. Government.

 Nancy Baum on Medicaid funding for Certified Behavioral Health Clinics (CCBHC)